 Somewhere in the world someone has just finished the first draft of his first screenplay – ever.

 Full of enthusiasm, the unknown screenwriter breaks out a hammer and puts the final touches on the two brass brads that hold the 90-120 pages together.
 It is at this point when this writer asks himself the obvious question:

 “How do I get my movie script produced?”

 This is the point when things get confusing.
-Should the unknown screenwriter send his screenplay to contests, to agents, to the family friend attorney who is willing to pose as the “entertainment attorney” and hopefully shepard the script through the guarded gates of Hollywood?
+Should the unknown screenwriter send his screenplay to contests, to screenwriting agents, to the family friend attorney who is willing to pose as the “entertainment attorney” and hopefully shepherd the script through the guarded gates of Hollywood?

 Or should the first time screenwriter decide instead to send the work to producers?
 And what if somebody steals the idea?
 And why don’t producers accept unsolicited screenplays?
 UGH!